Pedro Moreno (soldier): Final days

 The Spaniards again attacked the fort but this time continuously for two months.
 Without food, provisions, and any hope of help, the revolutionaries had to get out of the fort.

-On October 27, while traveling on their escape, they had to stop at the ranch El Venadito, where they were attacked.
+On October 27, while traveling on their escape, they had to stop at the ranch El Venadito in Guanajuato, where they were attacked.
 In this attack Pedro Moreno was killed.